Texas has thirty-three of the known forty-seven known species of bats living in the state. Texas has more bat species than any other state.

 Also known as Ann W. Richards Congress Avenue Bridge, this is a great spot in downtown Austin to see a large colony of

 This is the largest urban colony of bats in the world.
-It is a maternity colony, so it is comprised of female bats who give birth to around 750,000 pups each year right there under the bridge.
-There are an estimated 1.5 million bats, making for quite the spectacle as they take off for the fields to the south of Austin.
+It is a maternity colony, so it comprises female bats who give birth to around 750,000 pups each year right there under the bridge.
+There are an estimated 1.5 million bats, making for quite the spectacle as they take off the fields to the south of Austin.

-These bats have been clocked at 60 mph at 2 miles high in a feeding frenzy.
+These bats have been clocked at 60 mph up to 2 miles high in a feeding frenzy.
 They are now treasured for their bug-eating prowess and can eat 20,000 to 30,000 insects in one feeding.